maydewd/artisan/ProjectDesign.md

 ## Business Analyst: Ryan St.Pierre

-As business analyst Ryan will be the main point of contact with the client.
+As business analyst Ryan will be the main point of contact with the clients.
 He will draft all e-mails (including agendas) and coordinate meeting times.
-Coordination also includes the exchanging of resources, both from client to dev team and dev team to client.
-It is also Ryan's focus to ensure the client's desires are proper communicated and represented to the team.
+Coordination also includes the exchanging of resources, both from clients to dev team and dev team to clients.
+It is also Ryan's focus to ensure the clients' desires are proper communicated and represented to the team.

 *Note: Although Ryan is current assigned as Business Analyst the client should feel comfortable reaching out to any of the team members*

 ## Technical Lead: David Maydew
 *secondary - Sung-Hoon Kim*

 David Maydew should be the point of contact for any technical questions.
-Any question from the client starting with "How feasible is it to..." should be directed to David.
+Any question from the clients starting with "How feasible is it to..." should be directed to David.

 David should also do the research on the best approach for technical solutions.
 He should organize the approach and direct the rest of the team regarding technical decisions (after considering his research and input from the rest of the team).